 Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity Recreation Standard Project Requirements SPR REC-1 Notify Recreational Users of Temporary Closures.
+(Y/N) Timing Implementing Entity Monitoring Entity regulations to demonstrate that adequate capacity exists to accept the treated materials.
+This SPR applies only to mechanical and manual treatment activities and all treatment types, including treatment maintenance.
+Recreation Standard Project Requirements SPR REC-1 Notify Recreational Users of Temporary Closures.
 If a treatment activity would require temporary closure of a public recreation area or facility, the project proponent will coordinate with the owner/manager of that recreation area or facility.
 If temporary closure of a recreation area or facility is required, the project proponent will work with the owner/manager to post notifications of the closure at least 2 weeks prior to the commencement of the treatment activities.
 Additionally, notification of the treatment activity will be provided to the Administrative Officer (or equivalent official responsible for distribution of public information) of the county(ies) in which the affected recreation area or facility is located.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y If a temporary closure of a public recreation area or facility is required, post notifications at least 14 days prior to treatment Yuba FSC Yuba FSC Transportation Standard Project Requirements SPR TRAN-1 Implement Traffic Control during Treatments: Prior to initiating vegetation treatment activities the project proponent will work with the agency(ies) with jurisdiction over affected roadways to determine if a Traffic Management Plan (TMP) is needed.
+Initial Treatment: Y Treatment Maintenance: Y Pole Mountain Preserve Prior to and during treatment Sonoma Land Trust Sonoma Land Trust Transportation Standard Project Requirements L ł ł SPR TRAN-1 Implement Traffic Control during Treatments: Prior to initiating vegetation treatment activities the project proponent will work with the agency(ies) with jurisdiction over affected roadways to determine if a Traffic Management Plan (TMP) is needed.
 A TMP will be needed if traffic generated by the project would result in obstructions, hazards, or delays exceeding applicable jurisdictional standards along access routes for individual vegetation treatments.
 If needed, a TMP will be prepared to provide measures to reduce potential traffic obstructions, hazards, and service level degradation along affected roadway facilities.
 The scope of the TMP will depend on the type, intensity, and duration of the specific treatment activities under the CalVTP.
-Measures included in the TMP could include (but are not be limited to) construction signage to provide motorists with notification and information when approaching or traveling along the affected roadway facilities, flaggers for lane closures to provide temporary traffic control along affected roadway facilities, treatment schedule restrictions to avoid seasons or time periods of peak vehicle traffic, haul-trip, delivery, and/or commute time restrictions that would be implemented to avoid peak traffic days and times along affected roadway facilities.
-If the TMP identifies impacts on transportation facilities outside of the jurisdiction of the project proponent, the TMP will be submitted to the agency with jurisdiction over the affected roadways prior to commencement of vegetation treatment projects.
+Measures included in the TMP could include (but are not be limited to) construction signage to provide motorists with notification and information when approaching or traveling along the affected roadway facilities, flaggers for lane closures to provide temporary traffic control along affected roadway facilities.
+If the TMP identifies impacts on transportation facilities outside of the jurisdiction of the project proponent, the TMP will be submitted to the agency with jurisdiction over the affected roadways for lane to avoid peak traffic days and times along affected roadway facilities.
+If the TMP identifies impacts on transportation facilities outside of the jurisdiction over the affected roadways prior to commencement of vegetation treatment projects.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Smoke generated during prescribed burn operations could potentially affect driver visibility and traffic operations along nearby roadways.
-Direct smoke impacts to Initial Treatment: Y Treatment Maintenance: Y Prepare TMP prior to treatment and implement during treatment Yuba FSC Yuba FSC
+Initial Treatment: Y Treatment Maintenance: Y All Preserves Prepare TMP prior to treatment and implement during treatments Sonoma Land Trust Sonoma Land Trust